 WORK WHILE YOU TRAVEL

 It’s a dream job for many of our members, to work while traveling.
 Teaching English is a great way to do that!
 Jocelyn teaches in Thailand and is able to travel a lot.
 Kristen owns her own travel agency and works from home, wherever that is.
 She can travel while planning other peoples vacation aka a total win win!
 Will your job let you work remotely?
 What skills do you have that you could turn into a job that will let you travel?
-Felicity works as a full time travel nanny, she get’s paid to travel the world.
+Felicity works as a full time travel nanny, she gets paid to travel the world.
 How amazing is that?!
 For Romina, Workaway has been a lifesaver!
 Volunteer and your vacation will cost near to nothing and you’ll be doing something good.
+There are plenty of volunteering abroad programs for adults out there.
+You could volunteer at a sea turtle rescue center in Athens, or volunteer in Tanzania!
 Just make sure that you get to enjoy all the beautiful places you visit and not just spend your time on working.

 SAVE WHILE YOU TRAVEL

 Now you have saved money like a pro and booked your trip with good discounts…let the fun begin!
 But hold on.
 Make sure you don’t blow your whole budget in a day.
 Keep a daily budget to stretch your money the whole trip.
 There are multiple apps that can help you keeping track of you budget while on the road, like Trailwallet.

 No time or money to go traveling anytime soon?
 Staycation!
 Yes, you really can go on vacation without ever leaving your town.
 Go out and explore your neighborhood, join a free (tip based) walking tour in your town or a city nearby or look up free activities in your region.
 Caitlin watches Netflix and pretends that she is somewhere else!
 You could also pick movies that only take place in the country that you’re saving to visit.